Miras-03/Challenge1-PlaneControl/README.md

 # PlaneControl
-This is prototype project which I've made from Unity Learn course.
+This is prototype project which I've made from Unity Learn "JuniorProgrammerPathway" course.